 Management of the Patient with a Fecal Ostomy

 This clinical best practice includes types of ostomies, stoma site marking, patient education, pouching options and management, and quality of life for patients.
 This best practice is intended for use by physicians, nurses, therapists and other health care professionals who work with people who will undergo or have undergone a procedure that results in a fecal ostomy.
 Based on the 2010 publication, Management of the Patient with a Fecal Ostomy: Best Practice for Clinicians.

 Management of Wounds in Patients with Lower-Extremity Arterial Disease

 Based on the latest research evidence, this guideline supports clinical practice to achieve improved, cost-effective patient outcomes and a compilation of recommendations, along with a level of evidence rating, to assess and manage patients with/or at risk for wounds due to LEAD.
-Based on the 2008 Guideline for Management of Wounds in Patients with LEAD.
+The overall goal is to provide research-based information that will improve cost-effective patient outcomes and stimulate increased wound research.
+Based on the 2014 Guideline for Management of Wounds in Patients with LEAD.